jpbast/jpbast/README.md

 ### About me

-:man_student: Bachelor in Computer Engineering graduated at Universidade Federal de Pelotas (UFPel).
+:man_student: Bachelor in Computer Engineering graduated at Universidade Federal de Pelotas (UFPel)

 :eyes: Experienced in frontend and mobile development using TypeScript, React, Next.js and React Native